Not Giving a Rip What They Think

 “Am I talking too much?
 Am I failing to create a reciprocity in this conversation?”

 And if there is something which is true, I accept the knowledge of it as a gift.
 But if there’s something in the disapproval which is completely not true, I attribute it to her pain body, figuratively pat her on the head and move on.

 While she has compassion for those who live in fear or conflict, she doesn’t carry it for them.
 “I have learned not to be a wet sponge, soaking up the emotions of others.
 Rather, I am dry-as-a-bone – and I let it all run off me.”

 That’s a nice example of what it looks like.
 But I notice I can think myself in circles without anyone even saying a word to me.
-Like when Andy Dooley joined us at Good Vibe U this week, I found myself wondering what he thought of our LOA party.
-Did he like it?
-Would he stay?
-What did he think?
+Like when an LOA celebrity joins Good Vibe U, I found myself wondering what they think of our LOA party.
+Does she like it?
+Will he stay?
+What do they think?

 Here’s what Amy Pearson, who offers excellent remedies to Approval Addicts, had to say:

 The thing about approval seeking is that it completely disconnects you from yourself so you end up totally stuck.
 Most of the people I work with have no idea what they even want.
 They have spent so much time focused externally.
 How can you attract what you want when you don’t even know what it is?

 In this post Amy shares five steps for overcoming approval addiction, beginning with mindfulness (notice it), compassion (don’t beat yourself up for it), and courage (it takes guts to be yourself).

 Let’s check with Abe on embracing the habit of not trying to gain others’ approval:

 When you really get there, somebody will disapprove of you and it will strike you as funny.
 It won’t bring you to your knees!